otrv4/otrv4/otrv4.md

 #### Receiving an Error Message

-* Detect if an error code exists in the form "ERROR_CODE_x" where x is a number.
+* Detect if an error code exists in the form "ERROR__x" where x is a number.
-* Display the human-readable error message to the user.
-If an error code exists,
+* If the error code exists in the spec, display the human-readable error message to the user.
 * Display the message in the user configured language.

 #### User requests to end an OTR conversation